wp-plugins/form-maker/readme.txt

 	*   PayPal form field with currency change possibility(commercial version)
 	*   Submit, Reset and Custom Button
 *   Up to seven field forms for free version and unlimited number of form fields for the commercial version of the Form Maker
-*   41 default themes for different form designs
+*   41 editable themes for different form designs
 *   Possibility to include required field option to receive specific information from the form submitter
 *   Possibility to edit the form CSS or add custom Javascript into the form
 *   Includes additional attributes for each form field for adding properties with Java Script (for more advanced form users)